 What can be used to treat the menopause?

 There are many different treatments to help ease the symptoms of the menopause.
-One could be hormone replacement therapy, which it will try and balance out the levels of hormones in your body.
+If you’re struggling with a weak bladder, for example, you can search for Pelvic Floor Therapy for Menopause NYC (or wherever you are) to help strengthen your pelvic muscles, which typically weaken during menopause.
+Another option could be hormone replacement therapy, which will try and balance out the levels of hormones in your body.
 But you could also consider a talking therapy such as cognitive-behavioural therapy and other tablets and medications to help ease the symptoms.

 How does your body change?